 Does one of your toes look dissimilar from the rest?
 Hammertoe is a common but sometimes painful condition in which a toe abnormally curves to point downward, resembling a hammer.
-At Lincoln Park Podiatry in Lincoln Park and Lake View in Chicago, Illinois, Dr. Debra Young and Dr. Michael Williams treat patients with hammertoe and other conditions that may jeopardize your foot health.
+At Lincoln Park Podiatry in Lincoln Park and Lake View in Chicago, Illinois, Dr. Michael Williams treats patients with hammertoe and other conditions that may jeopardize your foot health.
 Book an appointment today to address your foot health concerns by calling the office or scheduling online.

 A hammertoe is a condition where the toe joint causes your toe to bend or curve downward, making it look like a hammer.

 While hammertoe doesn’t usually pose any significant danger, it can get worse over time and cause permanent toe deformity and pain.

 Hammertoes tend to be obvious and easily diagnosable.
 In addition to your toe appearing awkwardly bent, you might also experience:

 An evaluation with Lincoln Park Podiatry is your best bet to determine if you’ve developed a hammertoe.

 A hammertoe can develop for different reasons.
 You might be more likely to develop it if:

 High heels or tight footwear can crowd the feet, preventing your toes from staying flat and warping the shape of one or more of your toes